mehdieidi/mehdieidi.github.io/_books/mda_distilled.md

 cover: assets/img/book_covers/mda_distilled.jpg
 olid:  # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn:  # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)
-categories: model-driven-engineering model-driven-architecture model-driven-development
+categories: "Model-Driven Engineering"
-tags: MDE
+tags: mde
 buy_link:
 started: 2025-08-20
 finished: